ochirovch/golanggraph/README.md

 GolangGraph is a golang implementation of LangGraph ver 0.3 orchestration framework for building, managing, and deploying long-running, stateful agents.

+Goal: implement all examples from [origin](https://langchain-ai.github.io/langgraph/concepts/why-langgraph/)

+- [x] check the correctness of the graph when compiling
+- [x] implementing the conditional edges
+- [x] working with tools
+- [x] add human-in-the-loop functionality
+- [x] drawing the graph

 # Easy to start

 ```